EU-U.S. Privacy Shield/European data transfers

 How does Adobe transfer EU personal data on behalf of our business customers?

-For our business customers whose use of Adobe solutions results in the transfer of personal information from the EEA or Switzerland to non-EEA countries, Adobe relies on the following legal mechanisms: the EU-U.S. Privacy Shield, the Swiss-U.S. Privacy Shield, and Standard Contractual Clauses.
+For our business customers whose use of Adobe solutions results in the transfer of personal information from the EEA, the United Kingdom, or Switzerland to non-EEA countries, Adobe relies on the following legal mechanisms: the EU-U.S. Privacy Shield, the Swiss-U.S. Privacy Shield, and Standard Contractual Clauses.
 More information about our certification to the Privacy Shield is provided below.
 Regarding the Standard Contractual Clauses, Adobe has prepared a Data Processing Agreement (DPA) that includes the Standard Contractual Clauses (SCCs).
 If you are an Adobe business customer and want to enter into a DPA and SCCs with Adobe, please request those documents from us.

 Additional information about Adobe’s privacy practices in relation to our business customers is available in the section of the Adobe Privacy Center titled “What do Adobe’s business customers do with your information?”